 Bicycles are permitted, although not encouraged, in student rooms if the roommates agree.
 For safety reasons, bicycles may not be left on balconies, porches, hallways, stairs, or any other public areas of the building.
 Bicycles operated or possessed on campus must have a valid permit affixed (Parking & Traffic Ordinance Section 12.02) and must be parked at a bicycle rack, locked, and in operable condition.
-For more information, go HERE.
+For more information, please see the CMU Police website.

 CANDLES AND INCENSE

 For fire and safety reasons, candles, lanterns and incense are not permitted in the residence hall rooms for any reason.

 Students are expected to keep their rooms clean.
 Students are responsible for taking their trash and recycling outside to the appropriate bins on a regular basis.
 Custodians will vacuum floors in common areas such as halls, lobby's and lounges; nonetheless, students are expected to pick up personal belongings when leaving common areas.